 Significant changes to the key assumptions underlying the factors used could have resulted in different fair values of common stock at each valuation date.

 Comprehensive Loss

 Comprehensive loss is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
-For the years ended December 31, 2020 and 2019, the Company had unrealized gains and foreign exchange translation adjustments, which were a component of comprehensive loss.

 Stock-Based Compensation